tueimage/crowdskin-bsc-2019/data/README.txt

 borderirregularity.py
 Lastly a csv file is created of the values for each image.

+In borderirregularity.py the function binarize.py and centroid.py are called to make a binary image and to find the center of the lesion.

 ###To visualize the data a rain plot cloud is made with the function: raincloudplot.py
 In this function, one has to choose whether one wants the visualization of the data of the given or created masks.